Forensic Science Degree

 Bachelor of Science in Cybersecurity

-When it comes time to choose your degree, take a look at some job postings for careers you may be interested in.
+When it comes time to choose your degree, look at some job postings for careers you may be interested in.
 This can be helpful for determining what courses you’ll need to take to get the career you want.
 Also, request information from a variety of programs.
 Each school will have its own unique approach to the curriculum and may have a different way of delivering the information.
 Whether you attend in-person or online, you’ll want to find a program that is accredited, and is interesting and educational, so you will be well-prepared to enter the workforce in the field of crime scene investigation.